-The University's disciplinary processes for students and employees are designed to afford a complainant (the person who is bringing forth the complaint) and a respondent (the person who is answering a charge) a fair, prompt and appropriate resolution process.
+The university disciplinary processes for students and employees are designed to afford a complainant and a respondent a fair, prompt, and appropriate resolution process.
 People who need support as they address these incidents can seek both campus and community-based services during the process.
-The protocol for how the University responds to sexual assault, dating and domestic violence and stalking complaints through the campus conduct process can be found in the University of California Policy on Sexual Harassment and Sexual Violence, and in the local implementing procedures, all of which can be found at https://ophd.berkeley.edu/ https://ophd.berkeley.edu/sites/default/files/studentadjudicationmodel-processflowchart.pdf
+The protocol for how the university responds to sexual assault, dating and domestic violence, and stalking complaints through the campus conduct process can be found in the Universityof California Policy on Sexual Harassment and Sexual Violence, and in the local implementing procedures, all of which can be found at https://ophd.berkeley.edu/.

-University disciplinary sanctions include, but are not limited to: Dismissal from the University of California, Suspension from the Exclusion from Areas of the Campus or from Official University Functions, Loss of Privileges and Exclusion from Activities, Restitution, Probation Censure/Warning and/or Other actions as set forth in University policy and campus regulations.
+University disciplinary sanctions include, but are not limited to: dismissal from the University of California, suspension, exclusion from areas of the campus or from official university functions, loss of privileges, exclusion from activities, restitution, probation censure/warning, and/or other actions as set forth in university policy and campus regulations.